renpy/renpy/sphinx/source/android-packaging.rst

 work on Mac OS X, we haven't tested it there, so there may be problems encountered.
 The examples we give will be for Linux and Windows.

 The |PGS4A| tools are command-line based.
-We will try to assist you with examples to familiarise you with the

-command line on Windows.
+We will try to assist you with examples to familiarize you with the command line on Windows.

 Step 1: Installing |PGS4A| and its Dependencies